 We’re pretty sure you know Briohny Smyth.
-Even though you might not know know her, you must have seen her yoga prowess displayed in the awe-inspiring yet controversial Equinox video.
-Our jaw drops each time we see her virtuosity – and even though we’d rather just sit and watch her do the poses, this Cirque du Soleil hopeful will help you step up your game.
+Even though you might not know her, you may seen her yoga prowess displayed in awe-inspiring yet controversial Equinox video.
+Our jaw drops each time we see her virtuosity and even though we’d rather just sit and watch her do the poses, this Cirque du Soleil hopeful will help you step up your game.

 Check out our Q&A with Bri, the inversion guru: